Zebra Plant, Zebra Haworthia

-Synonyms of Haworthiopsis attenuata (5) (Updated 12-9-20): Aloe attenuata Haw., Apicra attenuata (Haw.)
+Synonyms of Haworthiopsis attenuata (5) (Updated on 10-15-21 from Plants of the World Online): Aloe attenuata Haw., Apicra attenuata (Haw.)
 Willd., Catevala attenuata (Haw.)
 Kuntze, Haworthia attenuata (Haw.)
 Haw., Haworthia pumila subsp. attenuata (Haw.)
 Halda

-Accepted intraspecific names (3): Haworthiopsis attenuata var. attenuata (“type” variety), Haworthiopsis attenuata var. glabrata (Salm-Dyck) G.D.Rowley, Haworthiopsis attenuata var. radula (Jacq.)
+Accepted intraspecific names (3): Haworthiopsis attenuata var. attenuata (autonym), Haworthiopsis attenuata var. glabrata (Salm-Dyck) G.D.Rowley, Haworthiopsis attenuata var. radula (Jacq.)
 G.D.Rowley

 Haworthiopsis attenuata (Haw.)
 G.D.Rowley is the correct and accepted scientific name for this species of Haworthiopsis.
 It was named and described as such by Gordon Douglas Rowley in Alsterworthia International in 2015.
 It was first named and described as Aloe attenuata by Adrian Hardy Haworth in Transactions of the Linnean Society in 1804.

 The genus, Haworthiopsis G.D.Rowley, was also named and described by Gordon Douglas Rowley in Alsterworthia International, Special Issue 10:4 in 2013.

 Plants of the World Online currently lists 19 accepted species in the Haworthiopsis genus (as of 10-15-21 when this page was last updated).
 It is a member of the plant family Asphodelaceae with 40 genera.
 Those numbers could change as updates are made on POWO.